walakaka77/the-wriggley-farm/_posts/design/2024-08-06-vermicomposting.md

 * **Worm Bin**: This can be a store-bought bin or a DIY setup.
-You can even start small with a compact worm bin if space is limited.
+You can even [start small with a compact worm bin](/vermicomposting/choosing-the-correct-vermiculture-bin/) if space is limited.
-* **Composting Worms**: For tropical climates like Singapore, blue worms (also known as Perionyx excavatus) are an excellent choice.
+* **[Composting Worms](/vermicomposting/best-species-vermicomposting/)**: For tropical climates like Singapore, blue worms (also known as Perionyx excavatus) are an excellent choice.
 They thrive in warm, humid conditions and are highly effective at breaking down organic matter.
 * **Bedding Materials**: Think of this as the worms’ home.
-You can use materials like shredded newspaper, cardboard, or cocopeat.
+You can use materials like [shredded newspaper, cardboard, or cocopeat for worm bedding](/vermicomposting/worm-bedding-materials/).
 * **Organic Waste**: Fruit and vegetable scraps are perfect for your worm friends.

 ### Choosing the Right Worms

-For those gardening in tropical climates, blue worms (Perionyx excavatus) are a fantastic option.
+For those gardening in tropical climates, [blue worms (Perionyx excavatus)](/vermicomposting/best-species-vermicomposting/) are a fantastic option.
 They thrive in warm and humid environments, making them ideal for Singapore’s climate.
 If you're wondering where to buy earthworms in Singapore, here are some local options: